mjahmed-wd/video-player-react/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is live on [here](https://video-player-jubair.netlify.app).

 ## Available Scripts